 You’re obliged to report certain types of data breach to the relevant supervisory authority.

-The UK government will be replicating GDPR into UK law prior to Brexit, so if you’re a UK company, Brexit won’t impact your obligation to comply.
+The UK government will replicate GDPR into UK law prior to Brexit, so if you’re a UK company, Brexit won’t impact your obligations.

 GDPR and data protection